 Once the offer has been validated at a strategic level, before starting with commercial activities, we will have to analyze the current performance of the selling company to understand in detail the starting situation.
 In Vehnta, we suggest an approach based on the sales funnel: starting from all the potential customers and reaching the closing of the deal with the most qualified opportunities, we intend to improve the performance of crucial steps, thus optimizing the final performance.
 To know more, click here: Sales funnel: how to generate commercial value.

 Once the profitability of the proposed business idea has been defined and the sales funnel has been analyzed, it is time for action.
 At this point, we indeed help the customer develop the strategic approach we have suggested for our B2B clients: Account-based marketing (ABM).

 What Account-based marketing (ABM) is

 Account-based marketing (ABM) refers to a strategy oriented to directly strike the potential target interested in the offered product or service.
 It is a strategy characteristic of the B2B market, used by the most dynamic companies to increase their client portfolio.
 This strategy implies that all marketing actions aim to draw attention and engage the campaign’s primary target or the target account (that’s why it is called ABM).

 The main target could be the buyer or purchasing manager for major companies or the entrepreneur or a player close to decision-makers in the case of smaller businesses.
 Either way, it is necessary to highlight that we focus on a targeted campaign that may be managed with massive tools initially but always with clear and defined objectives in mind.

 How an ABM strategy works

-With a view to increasing client portfolio, implementing an ABM strategy, maybe assisted by the right company, can really make the difference.
+With a view to increasing client portfolio, implementing an ABM strategy, maybe assisted by the right company, can really make a difference.
 The implementation process of this strategy is standardized in its steps, but it implies great customization that takes into account business, sector, and company for each phase.
 Below we describe in detail the steps that characterize an ABM strategy.